 Conserving Land Close to Home

-Kestrel is currently working with the town of Belchertown to create the Meads Corner Conservation Area: 100 acres of valuable forestland.
-Protecting this land will conserve important natural resources for the community and for wildlife.
+Kestrel partnered with the town of Belchertown to create the Meads Corner Conservation Area: 100 acres of valuable forestland.
+Protecting this land conserves important natural resources for the community and for wildlife.
 Read more about it here.

 Moody Bridge Road, Hadley